-- The right to request restrictions on certain uses and disclosures of your protected health information which I may or may not agree to but if I do, such restrictions shall apply unless our agreement is changed in writing; - The right to receive confidential communications by alternative means and at alternative locations.
-For example, you may not want your bills sent to your home address so I will send them to another location of your choosing; - The right to inspect and copy your protected health information in my designated mental health record set and any billing records for as long as protected health information is maintained in the record; - The right to amend material in your protected health information, although I may deny any improper request and/or respond to any amendment(s) you make to your record of care; - The right to an accounting of unauthorized disclosures of your protected health information; - The right to a paper copy of notices/information from me, even if you have previously requested electronic transmission of notices/information; and - The right to revoke your authorization of your protected health information except to the extent that action has already been taken.
+- The right to request restrictions on certain uses and disclosures of your PHI, which I may or may not agree to, but if I do, such restrictions shall apply unless our agreement is changed in writing - The right to receive confidential communications by alternative means and at alternative locations.
+For example, you may not want your bills sent to your home address so I will send them to another location of your choosing - The right to inspect and copy your PHI in my designated mental health record set and any billing records for as long as PHI is maintained in the record - The right to amend material in your PHI, although I may deny any improper request and/or respond to any amendment(s) you make to your record of care - The right to an accounting of unauthorized disclosures of your PHI - The right to a paper copy of notices/information from me, even if you have previously requested electronic transmission of notices/information - The right to revoke your authorization of your PHI except to the extent that action has already been taken

-For more information on how to exercise each of these aforementioned rights, please do not hesitate to ask me for further assistance on these matters.
-I am required by law to maintain privacy of your protected health information and to provide you with a notice of your Privacy Rights and my duties regarding your PHI.
-I reserve the right to change my privacy policies and practices as needed with these current designated practices being applicable unless you receive a revision of my policies when you come for your future appointment(s).
-My duties as a therapist on these matters include maintaining the privacy practices with respect to your PHI, and to abide by the terms of this notice unless it is changed and you are so notified.
-If for some reason you desire a copy of my internal policies for executing privacy practices, please let me know and I will get you a copy of these documents I keep on file for auditing purposes.
+For more information on how to exercise each of these rights, please do not hesitate to ask me for further assistance on these matters.
+I am required by law to maintain privacy of your PHI and to provide you with a notice of your Privacy Rights and my duties regarding your PHI.
+I reserve the right to change my privacy policies and practices as needed with these current designated practices being applicable unless you receive a revision of my policy when you come for your future appointments.
+My duties as a therapist in these matters include maintaining the privacy practices with respect to your PHI and to abide by the terms of this notice unless it is changed, and you are so notified.
+If for some reason you desire a copy of my internal polices for executing privacy practices, please let me know and I will get you a copy of these documents I keep on file for auditing purposes.